saaguero/ckad-notes/README.md

 https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/
 - The memory resource is measured in bytes.
 You can express memory as a plain integer or a fixed-point integer with one of these suffixes: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.
 - If you do not specify a memory limit for a Container, the Container has no upper bound on the amount of memory it uses.
 The Container could use all of the memory available on the Node where it is running which in turn could invoke the `OOM Killer`.
-Further, in case of an OOM Kill, a container with no resource limits will have a greater chance of being killed; or the Container is running in a namespace that has a default memory limit, and the Container is automatically assigned the default limit.
+Further, in case of an OOM (out-of-memory) Kill, a container with no resource limits will have a greater chance of being killed; or the Container is running in a namespace that has a default memory limit, and the Container is automatically assigned the default limit.
 Cluster administrators can use a `LimitRange` to specify a default value for the memory limit.
 - Besides describing or seeing the status of a Pod, you can also run `kubectl describe nodes` and search for `OOMKilling`.

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/
-- When you are creating a ConfigMap based on a file, the key in the <data-source> defaults to the filename, and the value defaults to the file content.
+- When you are creating a ConfigMap based on a file, the key in the `data-source` defaults to the filename, and the value defaults to the file content.
 - The total delay from the moment when the ConfigMap is updated to the moment when new keys are projected to the pod can be as long as kubelet sync period (1 minute by default) + ttl of ConfigMaps cache (1 minute by default) in kubelet. `You can trigger an immediate refresh by updating one of the pod’s annotations`.
 - If you use `envFrom` to define environment variables from ConfigMaps, keys that are considered invalid will be skipped.
 The pod will be allowed to start, but the invalid names will be recorded in the event log `InvalidVariableNames`.
 - Use the option `--from-env-file` to create a ConfigMap from an env-file: